kloia/terraform-modules/client-vpn/README.md

 # Client VPN Module
-This `client-vpn` module is making you able to deploy VPN with TLS certificates.
+This `client-vpn` module is making you able to deploy ClientVPN with TLS authentication.

-Module usage
+Module usage be formed by two main parts:
+    * Generate Certificates
+    * Module Calling

-## Generate Certificates
+## Generate Certificates by script
-Before you make the module call, you should run the the script, that containing tls generation capabilities.
+Before you call this terraform module, you should run the script for import root certificates for VPN Authentication.

-* Execute the script like that :
+Example of usage :

 ```
-$ ./scripts/generate_cert.sh daas.company.vpn client1
+    $ ./scripts/generate_certs.sh vpn-domain myvpnuser
 ```
-This script is populating certificates to the `cert` directory .
+This certificate script is generating root-ca and certificate for your users.You can enable or disable root-ca function on script easily.

 ## Module Call